Majesco: 1986–1998

+1998–2016

 The company's focus shifted to in-house game development, initially under the brand Pipe-Dream Interactive since few believed they could make the transition successfully.
 It was originally by two lead producers who were employees of Morning Star Multimedia, Dan Kitchen and Kevin Mitchell.
 Majesco had a licensing agreement with publisher Red Storm Entertainment to bring Tom Clancy's Rainbow Six to the Sega Dreamcast platform in 1999.
 Pipe Dream Interactive, a Majesco subsidiary would eventually produce their titles for Hasbro Interactive on the Game Boy Color and the Sega Dreamcast in 2000, most notably Q*Bert.
 In 2000, Majesco had a licensing agreement with Activision to publish ports of their classic titles for various platforms, most notably the PlayStation 2 and the Game Boy Advance.
+The following year, Majesco signed an agreement with THQ to bring its vast catalog for the Game Boy Advance for the European market, and the following year, had an agreement with Codemasters to publish two titles for PlayStation 2.

-Majesco focused on developing for console systems, such as Nintendo's GameCube and Game Boy Advance, Microsoft's Xbox, and Sony's PlayStation 2.
-A few of the titles it released, involving popular characters, included a few Bomberman titles for the Gamecube and Game Boy Advance.
-Majesco also published PC games with Terminal Reality as the developer, such as BloodRayne and BloodRayne 2.
+Majesco focused on developing for console systems, such as GameCube, Game Boy Advance, Xbox, and PlayStation 2.
+A few of the titles it released, involving popular characters, included a few Bomberman titles for the GameCube and Game Boy Advance.
+Majesco also published computer games with Terminal Reality as the developer, such as BloodRayne and BloodRayne 2.

-In 2003, Majesco was slated to publish Black9, but producers forced the developers, Taldren, Inc., to shut down when the game was about 85% complete.
+In 2003, Majesco was slated to publish Black 9, but producers forced the developers, Taldren, Inc., to shut down when the game was about 85% complete.

 The publisher had reached financial trouble with its larger-budget games, such as Psychonauts, which sold poorly although receiving several awards and critical acclaim, and Advent Rising, which generated intense hype but was ultimately panned by critics for being released prematurely and without adequate bug testing.
-Its best-selling titles in the last few years have been the series of GBA Videos for the Game Boy Advance.
+Around this time, the company's best-selling titles in the last few years was the series of GBA Videos for the Game Boy Advance.
 It also published the game Jaws Unleashed.